patategrill/Traffic-Lights-for-microbit/README.md

-# Traffic-Lights in python 🔴🟠🟢
+# Traffic-Lights in python for microbit card🔴🟠🟢

-In french for now but i will translate in english shortly
+(In french for now but i will translate in english shortly)

+For this traffic light, you need 2 microbit cards.